dotnet/source-build-externals/README.md

 1. When creating/updating patches, it is desirable to backport the changes whenever feasible as this reduces the maintenance burden when [updating a component to a newer version](#updating-an-external-component-to-a-newer-version).

-1. Steps to create new patches
+1. Steps to create new patches:

     1. Make changes in the submodule.